aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/generative-ai-use-cases-update.en.md

 The update is now complete!

+---

-## How to Delete GenU {#genu-delete}
+## Steps to Delete GenU {#genu-delete}

-This section explains how to delete GenU using SageMaker Code Editor.
+This section introduces the steps to delete GenU using SageMaker Code Editor.

 After opening SageMaker Code Editor, open the GenU directory with Open Folder.
-Navigate to the git cloned directory in the terminal.
+Navigate to the directory where you did git clone in the terminal.

 ```shell
 cd /home/sagemaker-user/generative-ai-use-cases/
 ```

 Delete GenU.
-The `env=dev` parameter specifies the Environment name you want to delete.
+The `env=dev` parameter specifies the Environment name you want to deploy.
 The default is dev.

 ```shell
 npm run cdk:destroy -- -c env=dev